eraddy/prepration/README.md

 Requirements are grouped into capability areas and given stable IDs (`FR-<area>.<n>`) so they can be traced to use cases, services, and APIs throughout the document.

 ### FR-1 — User Management & Access Control
-- **FR-1.1** Multi-tiered self-registration for Students, University staff (Admin/Reviewer), Counselors, Partners, and Referees.
+- **FR-1.1** Multi-tiered self-registration for Students, University staff (Admissions Officers/Reviewers), and Counselors.
 - **FR-1.2** Role-Based Access Control (RBAC) with least-privilege scopes per role and per tenant (institution).
 - **FR-1.3** Authentication with MFA; SSO/SAML/OIDC federation for institutional users.
 - **FR-1.4** Profile lifecycle: create, edit, verify (email/phone), deactivate, GDPR delete/export.